jletrondo/csv/README.md

 ```

 ### Explanation
-In this example, the `CsvProcessor` class initializes the `CsvReader` with column definitions and sets a callback that simulates an exception being thrown.
+In this example, the `CsvProcessor` class initializes the `Reader` with column definitions and sets a callback that simulates an exception being thrown.
 The `process` method attempts to read a CSV file and handles any exceptions that occur, providing feedback on the error.
 This allows for better debugging and user feedback during CSV processing.

 ## Testing
 To run the tests, use the following command: